flintrocks/flint/docs/language_guide.md

 When a user creates a transaction to call a function, they can attach Wei to send to the contract.
 Functions which expect Wei to be attached when called must be annotated with the `@payable` annotation, otherwise the transaction will revert when the function is called.

 When adding the annotation, a parameter marked `implicit` of type `Wei` must be declared. `implicit` parameters are a mechanism to expose information from the Ethereum transaction to the developer of the smart contract, without using globally accessible variables defined by the language, such as `msg.value` in Solidity.
-This mechanism allows developers to name `implicit` variables themselves, and do not need to remember the name of a global variable.
+This mechanism allows developers to name `implicit` variables themselves, and they need not remember the name of a global variable.

 Functions in Flint can be marked as payable using the `@payable` attribute.
 The amount of Wei sent is bound to an implicit variable: